 |Anthony Vigor, Director of Policy and External Affairs||07767 425822|

 |020 7379 5151|

-Constant currency basis compares the current year’s results with the prior year’s results translated at the current year’s exchange rates.
+Unless otherwise stated, financial data are presented on a constant currency basis, comparing the current period's results with the prior period's results translated at the current period's exchange rates.
 The Board believes that this gives a better comparison of the underlying performance of the Group.